OHNLP/covid19vaxae/README.md

 | **SYMPTOM**      | Identified symptom  |

 The `SYMPTOM_TEXT` is the text content for each raw text file, and the `SYMPTOM` is used in the file name.
+You could download all of these file here: https://github.com/OHNLP/covid19vaxae/archive/refs/heads/main.zip